Virtual Experiences in Visual & Performing Arts

 The Mainstay in Kent County lives up to its motto, "Home of Musical Magic," with live (or to stream later) music free to all.

-Leonardtown Virtual Programming will include classes, demos, workshops and original shows.
-Three new series, The Leonardtown Virtual Artist Showcase, The Leonardtown Learn and Share Series and Leonardtown A&E Feature Presentations, will provide engaging, online content, mostly FREE, with reservations required for select special events.
+Leonardtown Virtual Programming includes classes, demos, workshops and original shows.
+The Leonardtown Virtual Artist Showcase, Learn and Share Series and A&E Feature Presentations, provide engaging, online content, mostly FREE, with reservations required for select special events.

-Strathmore Performances resume Wednesday evenings at 7:30pm on Strathmore's Facebook Page.
-Enjoy a special series of live streamed concerts in multiple genres— straight from the living rooms of the area's best musicians.
-Concerts are bite-sized (about 20 minutes ) and feature one of Strathmore’s Artists in Residence.
+Strathmore Performances resume and you can check Strathmore's Facebook Page for the schedule.
+Enjoy live streamed concerts in multiple genres— some are straight from the living rooms of the area's best musicians.
+Many concerts are bite-sized (about 20 minutes ) and feature one of Strathmore’s Artists in Residence.